Address: 800 Maynard Ave S. Suite 300 (Map It)

-Other Magnuson partnerships include Civic Light Opera (to improve and manage the theater in Magnuson Community Center), Sand Point Tennis Center (to construct 10 courts), Arena Sports (to construct and operate a multi-use indoor recreation facility), and Building 11 LLC (to renovate building to house recreation-oriented mixed uses).
+Other Magnuson partnerships include Civic Light Opera (to improve and manage the theater in Magnuson Community Center), Sand Point Tennis Center (to construct 10 courts), and Arena Sports (to construct and operate a multi-use indoor recreation facility).
 The Friends of Seattle Public Library holds two major book sales every year at Magnuson Park, Hangar in Building 30.

 City Year Seattle/King County